standards-hub/Nuxt_documentation_installation/How-To-NuxtDocs.md

 > Your documentation has been created successfully!

+## Link Local with Upstream Repository

+> At this moment you have created a local repository, e.g. `md2html_guidelines` and you want to sync this content with the upstream repository, `https://github.com/jpradocueva/md2html_guidelines.git`, which was created in a separate step.

+Add the remote repository in GitHub as a remote `upstream`

+`git remote add upstream https://github.com/jpradocueva/md2html_guidelines.git`

+Then, push the content from the local repository to upstream with: (assuming the branch is called `master`

+`git push --set-upstream master master`

+Then, confirm that the setup is correct by running:

+`git remote show upstream`

+The print out of this command should indicate that the local repository is connected to the upstream.

 ## Customizing project configuration

 The project customizations are achieved by adjusting `nuxt.config.js`, `tailwind.config.js` and `content/settings.json` file.